 How Can an Atlanta Bus Accident Attorney Help Me?

 You may be entitled to compensation, but you shouldn’t have to navigate a contested legal claim by yourself.
-That’s where the experienced Atlanta personal injury lawyers at Hasner Law, PC can help.
+That’s where the experienced Atlanta personal injury attorneys at Hasner Law, PC can help.

 When you hire our skilled team, we will fully investigate the bus accident to determine its cause as well as who may be held legally responsible.
 Our firm will carefully analyze the police report, the bus driver’s history and training, and road conditions.
 We will also reach out to potential witnesses, and calculate how much you are potentially owed in damages.
 Damages would include compensation for things like your medical expenses, lost wages, and any pain and suffering you endured.